itscrystal/blog/_posts/2017-11-03-craigslist-branding.md

 ---
 layout: post
-title: Sprinting a Rebrand of Craigslist
+title: Craigslist Rebrand, a Design Sprint
 author: Crystal
 date: 2017-11-03
 ---

-Task: Rebrand Craigslist and create a new branding guide.
+## Task: Rebrand Craigslist and create a new branding guide.
 You have 48 hours.

 ## Table of Contents